kurtkuehnert/terrain_renderer/README.md

 If you want to add an additional terrain you can provide the tiles by copying the names from this website: https://www.geodaten.sachsen.de/batch-download-4719.html.
 There select the region and the municipality and copy the links by clicking on the blue button.
-Then you can past the urls of the tiles into the `url` field and the download tool will process them accordingly.
+Then you can past the urls of the tiles into the `urls` field and the download tool will process them accordingly.

 ![Screenshot 2022-11-14 at 16-17-46 Batch Download - Offene Geodaten - sachsen de](https://user-images.githubusercontent.com/51823519/201697383-18c4cf86-c075-4c6a-a3cb-3a38dd99b666.png)